Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: SPH flavor

 \subsection{Artificial viscosity schemes}

 As in other modern SPH formulations \citep{price18,rosswog2020magma, Wadsley17}, SPHYNX and SPH-EXA handle dissipation with the classical artificial viscosity (AV) scheme \citep{mon1992,mon1997}.
-In particular, \cite{mon1997} defines the pairwise AV term $\Pi_{ab}$ in analogy with a Riemann problem,
+In particular, \cite{mon1997} defines the pairwise AV term $\Pi_{ab}$ in analogy to a Riemann problem,

 with